-All Applicants are required to submit an Options Analysis to demonstrate that other options were considered and that the proposed energy generating system(s) best meets the overall tribal objectives.
+All Applicants are required to submit an Options Analysis to demonstrate that other options were considered and that the proposed project best meets the overall tribal objectives.
 The "Options Analysis", for purposes of this FOA, is a systematic assessment and evaluation of possible alternative approaches available for achieving specific energy objectives and determining which of the options are the most effective and provides the best solution to achieve those objectives.
-Such an analysis is intended to explore all feasible technology alternatives (e.g., conventional technologies, renewable technologies, energy efficiency measures) and provide evidence that the proposed project choice can actually be implemented and is the best option available among all feasible alternatives.
+Such an analysis is intended to explore all feasible technology alternatives (e.g., conventional technologies, renewable technologies, energy efficiency measure(s), integrated energy system(s), energy infrastructure) and provide evidence that the proposed project choice can actually be implemented and is the best option available among all feasible alternatives.
 See Appendix E for a sample Options Analysis format.
 A Microsoft Word template has been provided.
 This template is available under the FOA (Required Application Documents) on EERE Exchange at https://eere-Exchange.energy.gov/.
 The use of the Options Analysis template is not required, but the information included within the Options Analysis template is required.
-Save the Options Analysis as a single PDF file titled "ControlNumber_LeadOrganization_Analysis" and submit with your application.
+Save the Options Analysis as a single PDF file titled "ControlNumber LeadOrganization Analysis" and submit with your application.